 If you have questions regarding whether it is worth pursuing a claim for financial compensation after a car accident, contact our dedicated team of car accident lawyers today by filling out our form.
 You and your family shouldn’t be responsible for someone else’s mistake, and Lawlor, White & Murphey will fight to make sure that you don’t have to pay if at all possible in your case.

-Frequently Asked Questions About Florida Car Accident Injury Cases
+Frequently Asked Questions About Fort Lauderdale Car Accident Injury Lawsuits

 We consult with experts in the field, examine all records and conduct our own investigation to uncover all possible evidence that could help establish the cause of your car accident.
 Our lawyers have the resources and experience necessary to succeed in these cases, and are here to help discover what really happened in your case.